 The group is comprised of African American residents; community leaders representing government, education, health care, business, clergy and more; and representatives from groups like Macomb Ministerial Alliance, National Association for the Advancement of Colored People, Macomb County Interfaith Center for Racial Justice and others.

-The African American Coalition meets on the last Wednesday of each month from 6-7:30 p.m.
+The African American Coalition meets on the fourth Monday of each month from 6-7:30 p.m.